 I keep my client list small.
 I work with a maximum of five clients at any one time and so having no more than 5 counselling hours per week allows me the luxury of focusing my energies and skills more intensely both during and between sessions.

 Sessions are 60 minutes in length and typically take place once a week.

-I offer a free 30 minute consultation where we can discuss the reasons you have come to therapy.
+I offer a free no obligation 30 minute consultation (currently online) where we can discuss the reasons you have come to therapy.
 I will tell you about myself and my approach to counselling and a little about the therapeutic process.
 I will discuss the counselling contract and confidentiality.
 However, more importantly, we will see if there's a connection between us that feels right for beginning our therapeutic journey together.